Birding the Nansei Shoto – literally the Southwest Islands

 When connected, species reached the islands from Asia and moved between the islands.
 When separated, during the long periods of isolation, species have diverged, evolved and unique endemic forms are the result.

 Birds such as the Cinnamon Bittern reach their northernmost limits here, while Japanese Macaques on Yakushima are at their southern limit.
-Still other species have evolved or survived in situ and are found no where else in the world, such as the Black Rabbit of Amami Island, and the rare Pryer’s Woodpecker of northern Okinawa.
+Still other species have evolved or survived in situ and are found no where else in the world, such as the Amami Woodock, the Black Rabbit of Amami Oshima, and the rare Pryer’s Woodpecker of northern Okinawa.
 New species are still being discovered in this hot-house of biodiversity, and in the early 1980s even a new bird, the Okinawa Rail, was described.

 © 2012 Mark Brazil & Chris Cook